canstar

 Electricity usage is measured in kilowatt hours (kWh).
 A kWh represents the amount of power (in kilowatts/kW) used each hour: for example, if you use a 5kW appliance for one hour, that will use 5kWh of electricity.

-Your household electricity usage in kWh is recorded by your electricity meter each billing period, then passed on to your energy provider.
-Your provider will charge you for each kWh of electricity used, in cents per kilowatt hour (c/kWh).
-This is called a usage charge or usage rate, and will vary between providers, plans and distribution networks.
+Your household electricity usage in kWh is recorded by your electricity meter each billing period, then passed on to your energy provider who then bills you for that cycle.

 Your power bill will list the number of kWh you’ve used, plus the usage rate in c/kWh.
 Multiply the c/kWh cost by the number of kWh used, and you’ll get the total usage charge for that billing period.

-In addition to usage costs, your electricity bill also includes a daily supply charge.
-This is a fixed daily fee set by your provider that typically covers network charges, and is calculated in cents per day.
+A supply charge is a fixed daily fee set by your provider that typically covers network charges and is calculated in cents per day.
 Your total bill will consist of both your usage and supply charges.

 Keep in mind that usage charges apply even if you haven’t used any electricity.